trigal/trigal.github.io/_pages/cv.md

 ## Postdoctoral Experience

-After the 4-years PhD period I worked as Research Associate in the Informatics and Robotics for Automation group (IRALAB) of the “Università degli Studi di Milano – Bicocca” in the following projects:
+After the 4-years PhD period, I worked as Research Associate in the Informatics and Robotics for Automation group (IRALAB) of the “Università degli Studi di Milano – Bicocca” (Italy) and "Universidad de Alcalá" (Spain) in the following projects:

 * 2017 – Autonomously driven road vehicles (Veicoli stradali a guida autonoma, university project code 16A129).
 * 2018 – Perception for autonomously driven vehicles (Percezione per veicoli a guida autonoma, university project code 17A110).
-* 2019 (ongoing) – "Reliable localization algorithms for autonomous driving car", here I was awarded with Marie Skłodowska-Curie Actions research grant within the GOT ENERGY TALENT (GET) fellowship programme [link](http://gotenergytalent.uah.es/member/augusto-luis-ballardini/ "MSCA-COFUND")
+* 2019-2021 – "Reliable localization algorithms for autonomous driving car", here I was awarded with Marie Skłodowska-Curie Actions research grant within the GOT ENERGY TALENT (GET) fellowship programme [link](http://gotenergytalent.uah.es/member/augusto-luis-ballardini/ "MSCA-COFUND")
-* 2022-2024 (ongoing) - "Effective and cooperative localization algorithms for self-driving cars", research project awarded by the spanish ministry of Science Innovation and Universities under Maria Zambrano/NextGenerationEU grants.
+* 2022-2024  - "Effective and cooperative localization algorithms for self-driving cars", research project awarded by the spanish ministry of Science Innovation and Universities under Maria Zambrano/NextGenerationEU grants.
 These grants were awarded following a competitive and objective selection process to attract international talent.

 ## Knowledge Areas: